 To make this pecan pie egg-free, I added 2 tablespoons of ground flax seed to act as a binder.
 I find that if I use more than that in any given recipe, I can start to taste the flax seeds, but I can’t taste them at all in this recipe, and neither could my taste testers.
 Grinding some extra pecans into the filling also helps with the binding, and provides extra pecan flavor!

-If you’d like to make a pie crust from scratch, I’ll be sharing a gluten-free pie crust soon.
-(There’s already a recipe in No Excuses Detox if you have that!)
+If you’d like to make a pie crust from scratch, try my Vegan Pie Crust, which is also gluten-free.
 You can use any other unbaked pie crust that you love, too.

 Because I had to test this recipe so many times, I actually relied on a frozen gluten-free crust from Trader Joe’s so that I wouldn’t have to make a crust from scratch every time.
 (Testing recipes is like a science experiment, so it’s a good idea to have a control when testing the filling– in this case, a store-bought crust kept the experiment results consistent!)